 Maintain Eye Contact.
 When the interviewer is talking, look at his/her image on the screen.
 When you're talking, be sure to look at the video camera.

 Be Prepared.
 Send your résumé to the interviewer before the interview, best done as an email attachment.
 Conduct thorough research on the company and its industry.
-Consider rehearsing your interview skills with Career Services professionals or with a trusted friend who can recommend changes in outfit color, sound quality, or posture/expressions.
+Consider rehearsing your interview skills with Advising & Career Services professionals or with a trusted friend who can recommend changes in outfit color, sound quality, or posture/expressions.